ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Verifier:

-: organizations, stakeholders, and users involved in validating supply chain artifacts.
+: organizations, stakeholders, and users involved in validating supply chain Artifacts.
-Verifiers consume Transparent Statements, verifying their proofs and inspecting their Statement payload, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.
+Verifiers consume Transparent Statements, verifying their proofs and inspecting the Statement payload, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.

 {: #mybody}

 # Definition of Transparency

-In this document, the definition of transparency is intended to build over abstract notions of Registry and Receipts.
+In this document, the definition of transparency is intended to build over abstract notions of Append-only Logs and Receipts.
 Existing transparency systems such as Certificate Transparency are instances of this definition.

 A Signed Statement is an identifiable and non-repudiable Statement made by an Issuer.
 The Issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the Issuer that binds the Statement and its metadata.
-Signed Statements can be made transparent by attaching a proof of Registration by a Transparency Service, in the form of a Receipt that countersigns the Signed Statement and witnesses its inclusion in the Registry of a Transparency Service.
+Signed Statements can be made transparent by attaching a proof of Registration by a Transparency Service, in the form of a Receipt that countersigns the Signed Statement and witnesses its inclusion in the Append-only Log of a Transparency Service.
 By extension, the document may say an Artifact (e.g., a firmware binary) is transparent if it comes with one or more Transparent Statements from its author or owner, though the context should make it clear what type of Signed Statements is expected for a given Artifact.

-Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable: any Artifact that may be used to target a particular user that checks for Receipts must have been recorded in the tamper-proof Registry, and will be subject to scrutiny and auditing by other parties.
+Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable.
+Any Artifact that may be verified, is subject to scrutiny and auditing by other parties.
+The Transparency Service provides a history of Statements, which may be made by multiple Issuers, enabling Verifiers to make informed decisions.

-Transparency is implemented by a Registry that provides a consistent, append-only, cryptographically verifiable, publicly available record of entries.
+Transparency is implemented by providing a consistent, append-only, cryptographically verifiable, publicly available record of entries.
+An SCITT instance is referred to as Transparency Service.
-Implementations of Transparency Services may protect their Registry using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
+Implementations of Transparency Services may protect their Append-only Log using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
-A Receipt is an offline, universally-verifiable proof that an entry is recorded in the Registry.
+A Receipt is an offline, universally-verifiable proof that an entry is recorded in the Append-only Log.
 Receipts do not expire, but it is possible to append new entries (more recent Signed Statements) that subsume older entries (less recent Signed Statements).

-Anyone with access to the Registry can independently verify its consistency and review the complete list of Transparent Statements registered by each Issuer.
+Anyone with access to the Transparency Service can independently verify its consistency and review the complete list of Transparent Statements registered by each Issuer.
-However, the Registries of separate Transparency Services are generally disjoint, though it is possible to take a Transparent Statement from one Registry and register it again on another (if its policy allows it), so the authorization of the Issuer and of the Registry by the Verifier of the Receipt are generally independent.
+However, the Registrations of separate Transparency Services are generally disjoint, though it is possible to take a Transparent Statement from one Transparency Service and register it again on another (if its policy allows), so the authorization of the Issuer and of the Transparency Service by the Verifier of the Receipt are generally independent.

 Reputable Issuers are thus incentivized to carefully review their Statements before signing them to produce Signed Statements.
-Similarly, reputable Transparency Services are incentivized to secure their Registry, as any inconsistency can easily be pinpointed by any Auditor with read access to the Registry.
+Similarly, reputable Transparency Services are incentivized to secure their Append-only Log, as any inconsistency can easily be pinpointed by any Auditor with read access to the Transparency Service.
-Some Registry formats may also support consistency auditing ({{sec-consistency}}) through Receipts, that is, given two valid Receipts the Transparency Service may be asked to produce a cryptographic proof that they are consistent.
+Some Append-only Log formats may also support consistency auditing ({{sec-consistency}}) through Receipts, that is, given two valid Receipts the Transparency Service may be asked to produce a cryptographic proof that they are consistent.
 Failure to produce this proof can indicate that the Transparency Services operator misbehaved.

 # Architecture Overview